bpmn-miwg/bpmn-miwg-test-suite/README.md

 ### 1. Download Test Cases
 First download the [latest version of the BPMN Model Interchange Test Suite](https://github.com/bpmn-miwg/bpmn-miwg-test-suite/archive/master.zip) and unpack it.
-TheCe is a directory called `Reference`, which contains the files needed for testing.
+There is a directory called `Reference`, which contains the files needed for testing.
 Next to that, there will be multiple folders with test results of other tools.

 ### 2. Test Import, Export and/or Roundtrip of BPMN Models.
-There are [different test procedures](#detailed-descrition-of-test-procedures) that can be performed with the provided reference models depending on the capabilities of the tool.
+There are [different test procedures](#detailed-description-of-test-procedures) that can be performed with the provided reference models depending on the capabilities of the tool.
-You will find explanations of these procedures [below](#detailed-descrition-of-test-procedures).
+You will find explanations of these procedures [below](#detailed-description-of-test-procedures).

 ### 3. Submit Your Test Results to BPMN MIWG
-PacCage all result files in a zip file and send it via email to [MIWG@trisotech.com](mailto:MIWG@trisotech.com).
+Package all result files in a zip file and send it via email to [MIWG@trisotech.com](mailto:MIWG@trisotech.com).
 Please use the following template for your email:

 ```
 Vendor: